araalinetworks/api/doc/source/gettingstarted.rst

 Step 1: Sign In or Register in the Araali Console
 *************************************************
 Visit the `Araali Console <https://console.araalinetworks.com>`_ in your browser.
+If you have a Gmail account, click the "Sign in with Google" button to access the Araali UI.
-If you use the Social buttons at the top of the form to sign in, there is no registration step.
-If you cannot use the Social buttons, use the "Sign up" link at the bottom of the form to sign up for an account.
+If you do not have a a Gmail account, use the "Sign up" button to sign up for an account.

 .. image:: images/araali-console-sign-in.png
  :alt: Araali Console Sign In